betable/betable-ios-sdk/README.md

 ## Adding the Framework

-In the `framework` directory of this repository is a folder called `Betable.framework` and one called `Betable.bundle`.
+In the `framework` directory under the version you wish to install are two folder called `Betable.framework` and `Betable.bundle`.
 Download these directories and then drag and drop them into your project (Usually into the frameworks group).
 Then just `#import <Betable/Betable.h>` in whichever files you reference the Betable object form.
 (This is the method that the [`betable-ios-sample`](https://github.com/betable/betable-ios-sample) app uses.)

-To use this framework you are required to include the following iOS frameworks: `Foundation.framework`, `UIKit.framework`, and `AdSupport.framework`.
+To use this framework you are required to include the following iOS frameworks: `Foundation.framework`, `UIKit.framework`, `iAd.framework`, and `AdSupport.framework`.

+You must also add `-ObjC` to other linker flags under your target's build settings.

 If you want to modify the code and build a new framework, simply build the Framework target in this project and the folders will be built to the proper build locations (usually `~/Library/Developer/Xcode/DerivedData/Betable.framework-<hash>/Build/Products/Debug-iphoneos/`).
 Simply drag those files into your project from there or you can link to them so you can continue development on both the framework and your project at the same time.